hanif-page/tailwind-newest-setup/README.md

   // . . . . (another configuration)
 ```
-9. connect the css public/build file to the html file with the <link> tag
+9. connect the css public/build file to the html file with the html link tag

 10. run the build command (for compiling the css source file into the public/build file)
 ```